panjiangyi/notes/随笔/UI should be side effect of data flow.md

 so, What should we do, how can we get rid of this mess coming with UI.

-The key is** user interface shoud be side effect of data flow**.
+The key is **user interface shoud be side effect of data flow**.

-which means we should focus on business logic which is the core of our app. and let Frameworks care about UI.
+which means we should focus on business logic which is the core of our app. and let Frameworks care about keeping UI updated.

 This sounds normal, right?
 React, Vue has already did this.
 Yes. thouse frameworks can automatically update UI, when data changed.
 But mose developer didn't write code like this way.